 Writing Workshop is a student-centered framework that allows students to write frequently, for extended periods of time, and about topics they choose.
-There are four parts of the writing workshop that we do daily at Brookside: mini-lesson, writing time, 1:1 conferring conferences with teacher and student, and sharing.
 We value writing daily as it is a foundation to higher reading achievement.

 Math

 At Brookside Charter, we believe students learn math conceptually through the concrete, pictorial, abstract structure.
 This means learning starts by experiencing math using concrete objects called manipulatives, then transitions to drawing picture representations, and finally being able to understand math in an abstract way.
 Eureka Math lessons are made up of components written by a team of teachers and mathematicians who took great care to present mathematics in a logical progression.
 This coherent approach allows teachers to know what incoming students already have learned and ensures that students are prepared for what comes next.